-Recall our original concern: we want to know whether we can conceive of spacetime as a substance, that is, as something that exists independently.
+Recall our original concern: we want to know whether we can conceive of spacetime as a substance—that is, as something that exists independently of the material events which unfold within it.
 To do this, we need to know what in the above structures represents spacetime.
 One popular answer to that question is that the manifold of events represents spacetime.
-We shall see shortly that this popular form of the answer is the one that figures in the hole argument.
 This choice is natural since modern spacetime theories are built up by first positing a manifold of events and then defining further structures on them.
-So the manifold plays the role of a container just as we expect spacetime does.
+So, on a realist view of physical theories on which they are to be understood ‘literally’, it is very natural to regard the manifold as being an independently existing structure that bears properties, and which thereby plays the role of a container just as we expect that spacetime does.

-One might wonder if this is the right choice, given that it excludes the metric field, which contains important information on spatial distances and times elapsed.
+One might wonder whether some of the further structures defined on the manifold represent further properties of spacetime rather than what is contained within spacetime.
+In particular, the metric field contains important information on spatial distances and times elapsed.
 Ought that not also to be considered a part of the containing spacetime as opposed to what is contained within spacetime?

 So far we have characterized the substantivalist doctrine as the view that spacetime has an existence independent of its contents.
-This formulation conjures up powerful if vague intuitive pictures, but it is not clear enough for interpretation in the context of physical theories.
+This formulation conjures up powerful if vague intuitive pictures, but it is not clear enough to be deployed in the context of the interpretation of physical theories.
 If we represent spacetime by a manifold of events, how do we characterize the independence of its existence?
 Is it the counterfactual claim that were there no metric or matter fields, there would still be a manifold of events?
 That counterfactual is automatically denied by the standard formulation which posits that all spacetimes have at least metrical structure.
 That seems too cheap a refutation of manifold substantivalism.
 Surely, there must be an improved formulation.
 Fortunately, we do not need to wrestle with finding it.
-For present purposes we need only consider a consequence of the substantivalist view and can set aside the task of giving a precise formulation of the substantivalist view.
+For present purposes we need only consider a consequence of the substantivalist view and can set aside the task of giving a precise formulation of that view.